Skip to main content

 Curriculum Vitae

 Besides academia, she was a stagiaire at the European Commission (DG Information Society and Media, Luxemburg), 2007-2008.
-Next, she worked in the Office of the Committee for European Integration (Department for Institution Building Programmes, Warsaw), 2008-2010 and continued as a Consultant for EU-funded projects (BBF, Poznan), 2010-2013.
-Since 2015, she is a Member of the Civic Legislative Forum (Stefan Batory Foundation, Warsaw).
+Next, she worked in the Office of the Committee for European Integration (Department for Institution Building Programmes, Warsaw), 2008-2010 and continued as a consultant for EU-funded projects (2010-2013).
+Since 2015, she is a Member of the Civic Legislative Forum by the Stefan Batory Foundation, Warsaw.